Sunday, January 5, 2025

 Corzo and Slocum said many local businesses face competitive disadvantages when bidding for government contracts because of the area's high rents and operating expenses.

-“Keeping money in the local economy and supporting our small businesses is good for our business, good for local employment, our county values and our communities,” Slocum explained.
+"Keeping money in the local economy and supporting our small businesses is good for our business, good for local jobs, our county values and our communities," Slocum explained.

 The initiative was prompted by the 2024 Supplier Diversity Study, which found that many small, local businesses and those operated by racial and ethnic minorities, women, the LGBTQIA+ community, and other underrepresented groups face barriers and are underutilized in county procurement.

 While the initiative attempts to open the doors to local businesses, the board also sets safeguards for taxpayers.
-Local preference, for example, can be waived if a bid outbids non-local bids by $10,000 or “if it is determined that the county’s best interest would be served.”
+Local preference, for example, can be waived if a bid outbids nonlocal bids by $10,000 or "if it is determined that the best interest of the county will be served."

-The local preemption ordinance will go into effect on July 1, 2025.
+The local preference ordinance will go into effect on July 1, 2025.

 You may be interested in: Learn about some of the measures approved by San Mateo County residents